"I was placed on treatment for life": Mercy Johnson opens up on cancer scare

 - The actress also added that she was placed on medication for the rest of her life when she went for the surgery

-During one of her Mercy's Menu episode, a cooking show with veteran actress Joke Silva, Mercy Johnson let her guards down and got vulnerable.
+During one of her Mercy's Menu episodes, a cooking show with veteran actress Joke Silva, Mercy Johnson let her guard down and got vulnerable.

-The mum of four revealed that she had a cancer scare and got her thyroid removed.

 “She be God?”
 Video trends as bride stops dancing with hubby during wedding, quickly kneels for Mercy Johnson

-Mercy continued by saying she was educated on the side effects and implication of not using her treatment at the right time.
+Mercy continued by saying she was educated on the side effects and implications of not using her treatment at the right time.

 Watch the video below: